kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 type GangMode string
 const (
-	// GangModeGang means that all pods in this PodGroup need to be scheduled as one gang.
+	// GangModeSingle means that all pods in this PodGroup need to be scheduled as one gang.
 	GangModeSingle GangMode = "Single"

 	// GangModeOff means that all pods in this PodGroup do not need to be scheduled as a gang.